 I also wrapped my AC unit in window plastic on the inside and duct-taped it on the outside a few days ago.
 It is not the best unit for the job, so I will be getting rid of it in the next year or two.
 They had done a bad job insulating the front of the house where the second floor overhangs my front porch, and I have to keep that bedroom door closed, to keep its cold air from taking the heat from the rest of the house.
 I will upgrade this, too, with the coming green renovation.

-Here’s a little thing you can do, too: I went to the hardware store Thursday morning and picked up these little plug seals.
-I opened up all the electric outlets and some light switches, and applied the insulating covers.
-I then put the child-proof seals through the insulation, as shown.
+Here’s a little thing you can do, too: I went to the hardware store Thursday morning and picked up outlet and switch plate gaskets (insulating seals).
+I opened up all the electric outlets —3 to 5 per room!—and some light switches, and applied the insulating gaskets.

-Electric outlets are a major source of drafts and loss of heat.
+Electric outlets can be a significant source of drafts and loss of heat.
 I wish more apartment dwellers would make this small investment (probably $20 to kit out a large one-bedroom apartment) and cut their heating bill in turn.

 Today, the temperature difference between the cold bedroom and the rest of the house feels less extreme.